adobe/aem-project-archetype/src/main/archetype/README.md

     mvn clean verify -Plocal

+Test classes must be saved in the `src/main/java` directory (or any of its subdirectories), and must be contained in files matching the pattern `*IT.java`.

 The configuration provides sensible defaults for a typical local installation of AEM.
 If you want to point the integration tests to different AEM author and publish instances, you can use the following system properties via Maven's `-D`